stereobooster/react-snap/Readme.md

 - Set `Always use HTTPS` to `On`
 - `Auto Minify` uncheck all checkboxes

-Some additional bits about Cloudflare: https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website
+Some additional bits about CloudFlare: https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website

 ### Deployment